 - There will be noise, vibration, dust, traffic congestion, temporary parking loss, lane reductions, street closures in the construction zone, and disruption to normal neighborhood activity.

-- Work hours will be 7:00 a.m. to 6:00 p.m.
+- Work hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
 The contractor may schedule work during the same hours on Saturdays.

-- Some streets will close to through traffic during work hours, but the contractor will maintain local access.
+- Some streets will close to through traffic during work hours, but the contractor maintains local access.
 You may experience delays getting to your home or business.

-- Parking will be prohibited in work zones during work hours.
+- Parking is prohibited in work zones during work hours.

 - Construction should not interrupt other utilities.